 Expressed human milk may be brought in clean and sanitary bottles with the standard label which includes the child's first and last names and the date and time the human milk was expressed or the date and time the human milk was thawed if previously frozen.
+Bottle labels will not be secured using a rubber band or by other means that create a choking hazard.
 Bottles should contain no more than what the parent estimates the child will consume in one feeding.
 Human milk must be used within 72 hours of being expressed unless frozen.
 At the parent's request, staff will place partially consumed bottles of human milk in the child's diaper bag for return to parents, if the child does not finish the bottle within one hour of warming.
+If the hour time limit is reached and the infant is still actively feeding, allow the infant to finish the bottle.
 Human milk that has not been warmed and served will be returned to the parents at the end of each day.
 Parents are responsible for ensuring that human milk sent to the CYS program has been stored appropriately while at home (appropriate temperature and time).
 Frozen human milk must be used within 24 hours of thawing in the refrigerator.

 a.
 Staff members should consult with parents regarding the frequency and interval of feeding.
 Parents must be told whenever the baby takes more human milk than expected.
-The baby may be experiencing a growth spurt and additional milk is required.
+The baby may be experiencing a growth spurt and additional human milk is required.
 Every effort should be made by staff members not to waste human milk.

-b.
-Human milk will be warmed gently in a bowl/cup of water or bottle warmer at no more than 120 degrees Fahrenheit for no more than five minutes.
+- b.
+Human milk will be warmed gently in a bowl/cup of water or bottle warmer at no more than 98.6°F for no more than five minutes.
 Bottle warmers specifically made for human milk, or bottle warmers with a "human milk" setting may be used with a small amount of water for 3-4 minutes.
 Human milk must never be heated in a microwave or crockpot.
 Human milk contains beneficial living cells that can be destroyed by excessive heat.
-After warming, human milk will be gently mixed (never shaken) to ensure even temperature distribution.
+After warming, human milk will be gently swirled in the bottle (never shaken) to ensure even temperature distribution. - c.

-c.
 Ensure there is a protected area where mothers can breast feed.
-NOTE: This does not require a "breastfeeding room."
-Area will not be in the bathroom.
+NOTE: This does not require a "breastfeeding room".
+Area will not be in the bathroom. - d.

-d.
 The USDA Child and Adult Care Food Program (CACFP) supports mothers who continue to provide human milk for as long as they "wish and are able to do so."
-Accordingly, children over 12 months who are still on human milk are authorized expressed human milk as an acceptable fluid milk substitute at any age in the CACFP.
-Follow guidance for labeling bottles (i.e. first and last name; date and time expressed and or thawed).
+Accordingly, children over 12 months who consume human milk are authorized expressed human milk as an acceptable fluid milk substitute at any age in the CACFP.
+Follow guidance for labeling bottles (i.e., first and last name; date and time expressed and/or thawed).
 Conduct "Name to Cup" check each time a "Sippy Cup" or bottle is given.
 Do not allow children to wander.
 Sit with them as they drink.
 When done feeding, immediately dispose of any leftover human milk unless parent has requested that milk be returned to them.
-In the event of a spill, immediately clean with soap and water.
+In the event of a spill, immediately clean with soap and water. - e.

-e.
 Most current Bottle Accountability procedures will be followed.
 They are located on the CYS SharePoint site.